randommm/rabbitmq-website/site/oauth2-examples.md

 ## <a id="getting-started-with-uaa-and-rabbitmq" class="anchor" href="#getting-started-with-uaa-and-rabbitmq">Getting started with UAA and RabbitMQ</a>

-To demonstrate OAuth 2.0 you need, at least, an OAuth 2.0 Authorization server and RabbitMQ appropriately configured for the chosen Authorization server.
-This guide uses [UAA](https://docs.cloudfoundry.org/concepts/architecture/uaa.html) as Authorization Server to demonstrate basic and advanced configuration to access to the Management UI and various messaging protocols.
+To demonstrate OAuth 2.0 you need, at least, an OAuth 2.0 authorization server and RabbitMQ appropriately configured for the chosen authorization server.
+This guide uses [UAA](https://docs.cloudfoundry.org/concepts/architecture/uaa.html) as authorization server to demonstrate basic and advanced configuration to access to the Management UI and various messaging protocols.

-This guide also demonstrates how to configure RabbitMQ to use other Authorization Servers besides [UAA](https://docs.cloudfoundry.org/concepts/architecture/uaa.html) such as [KeyCloak](oauth2-examples-keycloak.html).
-The table of content of this guide has the full list of Authorization Servers.
+This guide also demonstrates how to configure RabbitMQ to use other authorization servers besides [UAA](https://docs.cloudfoundry.org/concepts/architecture/uaa.html) such as [KeyCloak](oauth2-examples-keycloak.html).
+The table of content of this guide has the full list of authorization servers.

 Run the following two commands to start UAA and RabbitMQ configured for UAA: